= Cara's Favorite

 Jiko richly deserves kudos for its innovative and consistently great cuisine, seductive atmosphere, and all-South African wine list.
 The handsome dining room is furnished with massive mosaic tile columns surrounded by floor-to-ceiling windows, blue leather banquettes, honey-colored walls, and gleaming wood floors.
 Warm, contemporary lighting shaped in the guise of bird wings hangs from a rich blue ceiling, giving the feeling of open space.
 Giant, twin clay ovens draw the eye to the open kitchen where an eclectic blend of creations, prepared with an African flair in terms of spices and ingredients, is turned out in attractive presentations.
 The food veers towards the exotic, but you can’t go wrong with most anything on the menu.

-Begin with an amuse-bouch from the chef—ours was a crispy pork belly atop carrot puree served on a spoon.
 You’ll be impressed with the restaurant’s breadbasket of Ethiopian honey bread with its accompanying nice and salty tandoori-spiced butter.
 The ridiculously good Taste of Africa appetizer offers four types of exotic spreads and, you guessed it, more fabulous breads like naan, khobz, and poppy seed lavosh.
-And the charcuterie platter of house-cured meats of sausage and jerky with American artisanal cheese is delish with tasty sides of Pommery mustard and homemade pickles.
+And the charcuterie and cheese platter of house-cured meats of sausage and jerky with American artisanal cheese is delish with tasty sides of Pommery mustard and homemade pickles.
+And don't neglect to try on of Jiko's flatbreads, this last go-round topped with elk confit!

-Then succumb to Jiko’s oak-grilled filet mignon (perhaps a bit overhyped for $50) and its South African red wine sauce and fat grilled asparagus, but seriously, the side of spoon bread, chocked full of sweet corn, is one of the very best things on the menu (maybe they will let you order a side of it on its own?).
-If you are looking for a “wow” dish go for the giant-size, fall-off-the-bone tender, West African-spiced lamb shank with apple cider place, but the dish’s goat cheese mashed potatoes weren’t anything at all special.
+Then succumb to Jiko’s oak-grilled filet mignon (perhaps a bit overhyped for $50) and its South African red wine sauce and fat grilled asparagus, but ask that it be served with the off-the-menu mac and cheese.
+If you are looking for a “wow” dish go for the earthy-tasting, giant-size, fall-off-the-bone tender, West African-spiced lamb shank with parsnip silk.

 Those who want to learn more about South African wine should keep an eye out for Jiko Wine Dinners offered at various dates throughout the year.
 A multi-course meal with wine pairings hosted by renowned South African winemakers in Jiko’s private Wine Room makes for one memorable evening.
 Call 407-939-3463 for reservations or 407-938-7149 for specific information.